 How to Apply

 All Internet students must apply online.
-Incarcerated students must write to the University first.
-Read the instructions below to begin your application process.
+Incarcerated students must write to the University to apply.
+Read the instructions below to begin the online application process.

 All Internet students must apply online.
-Incarcerated students must write to the University first.
-Read the instructions below to begin your application process.
+Incarcerated students must write to the University to apply.
+Read the instructions below to begin the online application process.

-After reading these instructions click the Apply button at the bottom of the page.
-You will be taken to our e-learning site where you will click the Apply Now button to create your account.
+After reading these instructions, click the Continue to Registration button at the bottom of the page.
+You will be taken to our e-learning site where you will click the Apply button to create your account and begin your application.
+If you are applying for the course in Arabic, please note the separate application URL.

 Under the provisions of the federal law known as the Family Education Rights and Privacy Act of 1974 (FERPA), eligible students, or where applicable, the parents of the students, are afforded certain rights pertaining to university records and personally identifiable information on file with the institution.
 An eligible student is defined as any person who is currently enrolled or has been enrolled in the institution’s programs.
 It is the policy of the institution to treat all student information, both personal and academic, as strictly confidential.
 Student information will only be released after appropriate written permission has been obtained.